xrose3159/xrose3159.github.io/_pages/about.md

 # 🔥 News

+- **2025.11** One paper about Multi Agent System is accepted by AAAI 2026
-- **2025.9** One paper about FGL accepted to NeurIPS 2025 as Spotlight
+- **2025.9** One paper about FGL is accepted by NeurIPS 2025 as Spotlight
 - **2024.11** Awarded **Lei Jun Computer Undergraduate Scholarship** (¥10000)

 <!--